Ciphey/Ciphey/docs/neuralnetwork.md

 - [ ] Add the use of an "=" sign into the trianing so ciphey can identify bases easier
 - [ ] Maybe also spaces?
 Cause bases don't use spaces, and neither do hashes?
 - [ ] A much, much larger dataset / corpus
+- [ ] Check for puncuation too.
+Sometimes encryptions use puncuation whereas other encodings don't.